 We may receive fees from the providers listed below.
 See our full disclaimer.

 Overview of Mental Health in Rockford, Illinois

 With increased crime and a struggling job market in your area, you may struggle with feelings that seem out of your control.
 Or you may have experienced a traumatic event that affects your daily life.
-You could also feel anxious, sad or even guilty consistently during the day.
-There might even be times that you feel that you are capable of becoming so much more but can’t seem to navigate that correct path towards success.
-If these thoughts sound familiar, we are here to help by offering the most premier counseling and therapy services in the area.
+You could also consistently feel anxious, sad or even guilty during the day.
+There might even be times that you feel that you are capable of becoming so much more but can’t seem to navigate that correct path toward success.
+If these thoughts sound familiar, we are here to help by offering the area’s most premier counseling and therapy services.
 Regardless of your age or race, one in two people will experience mental illness in their lifetime.
 Many mental health issues can affect you, how you think and feel on a daily basis.
 Whether it is you or someone you know that is afflicted with suicidal thoughts or trying to end an addiction, understands that you are not alone.

 Let us take care of you.
 The first step in finding inner peace is recognizing that you need help.
 We are here as our community of Rockford medical professionals can help you discover your strengths and utilize your inner skill set to solve your problems.
 Take a moment to determine the symptoms that affect your well-being as it will help you narrow down which therapist can help you properly.
 You will need to review potential therapist’s profiles and blogs to ensure that their specialties can meet your needs.
 While conducting your research, consider the following questions:

 - Am I more comfortable with a man or a woman?

 - Are there any personal aspects I’m not willing to discuss?

 - Do I want to be able to lead the discussion, or have it led?

 - How long do I plan to attend therapy?